shitohana/ezmetaserver/README.md

 - Search NCBI databases using terms
 - Fetch detailed metadata for specific NCBI IDs
-- Process and normalize the returned XML data
+- Process and normalize the returned XML data into structured formats
+- Extract and organize download links for SRA data files

+The service is built with FastAPI and provides both synchronous and asynchronous endpoints for efficient processing of metadata requests.

 ### EzMetaNLP (Port 8000)